 This will delete the same data off of your phone as it does with iPhone; profile photo, account info on phone and Google drive, and delete you from all Group chats.

 WhatsApp is a good messaging platform for basic chit-chat, but it falls far short of being a secure messaging platform.
+If you need to keep WhatsApp, you should know where its security falls short.
 Major weaknesses that cause people to uninstall WhatsApp include:

 - Lack of security for files, attachments, and photos